aadirai31/Theory-Of-Computing-Science-LL1-Parser/README.md

 ## Author Notes

-This lexer implementation:
+This implementation:
-- ✓ Follows the specification exactly
+- ✅ Follows the specification exactly
-- ✓ Supports all required Unicode characters
+- ✅ Supports all required Unicode characters
+- ✅ Implements LL(1) parsing following the computed parse table
+- ✅ Generates parse trees in the specified nested list format
-- ✓ Includes comprehensive error handling
+- ✅ Includes comprehensive error handling
-- ✓ Has detailed position tracking
+- ✅ Has detailed position tracking
-- ✓ Comes with extensive test suite
+- ✅ Comes with extensive test suites (44+ total tests)
-- ✓ Is well-documented and maintainable
+- ✅ Is well-documented and maintainable

 The code is designed to be clear and educational, prioritizing readability and correctness over performance optimization (as suggested in the assignment requirements).

+### Parser Design Decisions

+1. **Table-Driven Approach**: Uses explicit parse table with stack-based algorithm (as required by the specification)
+2. **Explicit Parse Table**: `Map<String, Production>` stores all (NonTerminal, Terminal) → Production mappings
+3. **Two-Stack Architecture**:
+   - **Parse Stack**: Contains symbols to match/expand (terminals, non-terminals, semantic actions)
+   - **Semantic Stack**: Accumulates parse tree fragments during parsing
+4. **Parse Tree Format**: Returns nested `List<Object>` structures matching the specification format
+5. **Error Messages**: Provides line and column information for all errors
+6. **Semantic Actions**: Embedded in production RHS to build tree nodes at the right time
+7. **Function Application**: Special handling for `<expr>*` (zero or more expressions) using a helper method